Cyberdefence exercise: Securing the virtual shield wall

 The aim is to train these cybersecurity experts to keep their system up and running or restore them if compromised, under constant and sophisticated attack.
 “It was important for us to use real targets, not mockups; so this exercise uses the same power grid software that’s used by energy providers in the real world,” says Peterson.
 “The Siemens Spectrum Power solution has been by far the most complex system ever used in the Locked Shields exercise series,” he adds.

 Aiming for the heart

 That’s why the Spectrum Power system is ideal for “target practice” in this cyberdefense training.
 “Control centers are the heart and brain of any power system.
-Therefore, their safe operation and protection is of utmost importance,” says Volker Distelrath, Head of Cybersecurity at the Siemens Energy Management Division.
+Therefore, their safe operation and protection is of utmost importance,” says Volker Distelrath, Head of Cybersecurity Engineering Digital Grid at Siemens Smart Infrastructure.